jose-guevarra/medtrax/README.md

 When successfuly, take note of Output values of deployed resource.

+### Step 4 - Create a user in AWS Cognito

+Go to AWS Cognito -> Users -> Create User.

+Create a user and set their password.
+You can then login as that user.

 # Web app

+Create `web/.env` from the template file: `web/.env.example`.
+Fill in all the values from output from Terraform apply and by looking in the AWS Console for resource identifiers.

+Now start the web app.

 ```
 cd web
 uv run streamlit run app.py
 ```